IBM/datascienceontology-frontend/assets/pages/intro.md

 The concepts of the Data Science Ontology constitute the basic types and functions of the data science domain.
 Annotations express the classes and functions of data science libraries in terms of the concepts, using the ontology language.
 In this and the next section, we describe the format of the concept and annotation entries appearing on this website.

 Every concept is uniquely identified among all concepts in the ontology by an **ID** field.
 The **kind** field marks the concept as a type or a function.
 Most concepts also have a **name** and a **description**.
-These fields document the concept for human readers but have no formal content.
+These fields document the concept for human readers but have no formal meaning.
 The other fields are determined by whether the concept is a type or a function.

 ### Type concepts

-Type concepts of the Data Science Ontology include [SQL queries](/concept/sql-query), [data tables](/concept/table), [clustering models](/concept/clustering-model), and [linear regression models](/concept/linear-regression).
+Type concepts in the Data Science Ontology include [SQL queries](/concept/sql-query), [data tables](/concept/table), [clustering models](/concept/clustering-model), and [linear regression models](/concept/linear-regression).

-The **is** field lists the types of which the concept is a (direct) subtype.
-We say “direct” because the relation of being a subtype is *transitive*: if $X_0$ is a subtype of $X$ and $X$ is a subtype of $X_1$, then $X_0$ is a subtype of $X_1$.
+The **is** field lists the types of which the concept is a direct subtype.
+We say “direct” because the relation of being a subtype is *transitive*: if $X$ is a subtype of $X'$ and $X'$ is a subtype of $X''$, then $X$ is a subtype of $X''$.
 (Why?
-Because if $X_0$ is implicitly convertible to $X$ and $X$ is implicitly convertible to $X_1$, then $X_0$ is implicitly convertible to $X_1$ by composing the two implicit conversion functions.)
+Because if $X$ is implicitly convertible to $X'$ and $X'$ is implicitly convertible to $X''$, then $X$ is implicitly convertible to $X''$ by composing the two implicit conversion functions.)
 The subtype relation is also *reflexive*: every type is a subtype of itself.
 (Why?
 Because every type is implictly convertible to itself by applying the identity function.)
 The **is** field lists only the direct supertypes of the concept, not those implied by reflexivity or transitivity.

 ### Function concepts

-Function concepts of the ontology include [reading a data table](/concept/read-table), [fitting a predictive model](/concept/fit-supervised), and [getting clusters from a clustering model](/concept/clustering-model-clusters).
+Function concepts in the ontology include [reading a data table](/concept/read-table), [fitting a predictive model](/concept/fit-supervised), and [getting clusters from a clustering model](/concept/clustering-model-clusters).
 Generally speaking, function concepts can be grouped into three categories:

 1. The most obvious are functions that tangibly “do something”: read data from a data source, fit a statistical model, make predictions, etc. These often correspond to the public functions and methods in data science libraries.